LEARNAcademy/api-authentication/api_backend_authentication/README.md

 end
 ```

-Run those specs, and if everything is configured correctly for Devise, they should pass.
+Run those tests, and if everything is configured correctly for Devise, they should pass.
+You will probably have pending tests as well, but as long as no tests fail you are good to go.

 ### Signing In